thevickypedia/pyfilebrowser/README.md

 #### `.env` files

 - `.config.env` - Loads the server's default configuration.
+Reference: [config vars][config]
 - `.user*.env` - Loads each user's profile specific configuration.
+Reference: [user vars][users]

-Multiple user profiles can be loaded using `.user1.env`, `.user2.env` and so on.
+Multiple user profiles can be loaded using `.user1.env`, `.user2.env` and so on.<br>
+User profile's permissions are automatically set based on the `admin` flag.

 **[OR]**